puppeteer/puppeteer/docs/api.md

   - `screenshots` <[boolean]> captures screenshots in the trace.
 - returns: <[Promise]>

-Only one tracing could be started simultaneously per browser.
+Only one trace can be active at a time per browser.

 #### tracing.stop()
 - returns: <[Promise]>